salsify/ember-exclaim/README.md

 The `env` property exposed to ember-exclaim components (see below for details) includes a `metaFor(object, key)` method that component implementations can use to discover more information about their bound values.
 For instance, an `$input` component might call `metaFor(this, 'config.value')` to discover validation rules for its bound value in order to display an error message to the user.

-The `resolveMeta` action on `{{exclaim-ui}}` designates how this metadata is discovered.
+The `resolveFieldMeta` action on `{{exclaim-ui}}` designates how this metadata is discovered.
 It receives the full path in the environment of the value in question.

 This action should return any relevant information available about the field at `valuePath`.
-Note that, if a component calls `metaFor` on a path that doesn't resolve to a field on the environment, the `resolveMeta` action will not be invoked.
+Note that, if a component calls `metaFor` on a path that doesn't resolve to a field on the environment, the `resolveFieldMeta` action will not be invoked.

 ## Implementing Components